-- You will receive a partial scholarship, i.e. a subsistence grant, with the amount of support varying between €360 euros and €480 per month (the actual amount will be determined by the group of countries to which your host country belongs).
+- You will receive a partial scholarship, i.e. a subsistence grant, with the amount of support varying between €360 and €480 per month (the actual amount depends on the group of countries to which your host country belongs).

 Access to ELFI is free of charge from within the FAU network.

 There are also a large number of foundations associated with FAU which provide funding to doctoral candidates and young researchers at the university.
 We would advise you to obtain an overview of the individual foundations and their aims.